bhavul/bhavul/README.md

 ### Hi there 👋

 My name is Bhavul.
-I'm an Applied ML Researcher/Engineer currently working for [Meta](https://meta.com/) in their Generative AI team, building on Large Language Models and Latent Diffusion Models to build innovative new products.
+I'm an Applied ML Researcher/Engineer currently working for [Meta AI](https://meta.com/) in their Generative AI team, building on Large Language Models and Latent Diffusion Models to build innovative new products.
 Before GenAI, I was building foundational models to understand users for improving Reels and Video recommendations.
 Prior to Meta, I worked as a Research Scientist (ML Tech Lead) at [Zapr](https://www.zapr.in) driving company's Applied NLP Research efforts, and also their Recommendation System projects.

 I like to engage in AI research independently too.
 I'm a core researcher with [Manifold RG](https://manifoldcomputing.com/) and I'm also experimenting with a few ideas in the LLM space.
 Feel free to reach out for collaboration.
 I also enjoy building products, automating things and so I try to maintain some grip on full stack knowledge.
 I'm an advocate for Open Source and "AI for Good", and enjoy giving talks at conferences or tech meetups.

-I have also helped many prepare well for cracking FAANG tech interviews.
-Feel free to reach out to me.

 ### Socials
 - Mostly AI content : [Follow me on Threads](https://www.threads.net/@bhavulgauri)